Moving to Spain from UK is an exciting prospect but it takes plenty of careful preparation before your new adventure can begin.

-No pet under three months old that has not received the relevant vaccinations can be taken into Spain.
+No pet under three months old that has not received the relevant vaccinations can be imported into Spain.

-You will need to plan ahead if you intend to take your pet dog, cat or other animal with you.
+You will need to plan well ahead of time if you intend to take your pet dog, cat or other animals with you.

 Your pet must be vaccinated for rabies and microchipped with an ISO 11784/11785 compliant 15-digit pet microchip.

 If this is the first rabies vaccination after being chipped, your pet will need to wait 21 days before travelling.

 Up-to-date facts about moving to the EU with pets post-Brexit visit the BlueCross website.